CyatCat/bp-bot/README.md

 #### friends.txt
 Contains a list of player UUID's that you would like to automatically say hello to.

 Place one UUID per line in the 8-4-4-4-12 format.
-These UUID's can be conveiniently copied using the [NameMC](https://namemc.com/profile/Cyat_Cat.2) website.
+These UUID's can be conveniently copied using the [NameMC](https://namemc.com/profile/Cyat_Cat.2) website.

 ```
 07dc1039-2131-419b-9ea3-8390f9eea873